odpi/egeria-docs/site/docs/education/egeria-dojo/running-egeria/configuring-and-operating-a-server.md

 ![Postman server origin - wrong base url](/egeria-docs/education/tutorials/postman-tutorial/postman-platform-origin-wrong-base-url.png)

 Finally, if the OMAG Server Platform is not running the even though everything is set up correctly in Postman, it has nothing to connect to.
-Go back to the helm chart deployment earlier and check this was completed successfully
+Go back to the helm chart deployment earlier and check this completed successfully.

 ![Postman server origin - platform down](/egeria-docs/education/tutorials/postman-tutorial/postman-platform-origin-no-platform.png)